U.S. demands Syria ceasefire, slaps sanctions on Turkey over incursion

 “Anyone who wants to assist Syria in protecting the Kurds is good with me, whether it is Russia, China, or Napoleon Bonaparte,” Trump wrote on Twitter earlier on Monday.
 “I hope they all do great, we are 7,000 miles away!”

-Ankara says it aims to defeat the Kurdish YPG militia which it views as a terrorist group because of its links to Kurdish separatists in Turkey.
-A “safe zone” would be set up in Syria to resettle refugees, 3.6 million of whom are in Turkey.

-“We are determined to continue the operation until the end, without paying attention to threats,” Erdogan said in a speech during a visit to Azerbaijan.
-“Our battle will continue until ultimate victory is achieved.”
+In a speech during a visit to Azerbaijan, Erdogan said: “We are determined to continue the operation until the end, without paying attention to threats.”

 The Turkish Defense Ministry said 560 militants had been “neutralized” since the operation began.
 Earlier, Erdogan said 500 militants had been killed, 26 surrendered and 24 were wounded so far.